Free Consultation

 Why Are Physician Peer Reviews Conducted?

 The Joint Commission on the Accreditation of Hospitals requires hospitals to conduct peer reviews to retain accreditation.
 Despite the intended purpose of improving quality medical care, the peer review process has suffered several setbacks throughout its tenure.
-In the 1980’s abuse of peer review for personal economic interests led to a highly publicized multi-million dollar verdict, upheld by the US Supreme Court, against the perpetrating physicians and hospital.
+In the 1980’s abuse of peer review for personal economic interests led to a highly publicized multi-million-dollar verdict, upheld by the US Supreme Court, against the perpetrating physicians and hospital.
 The verdict led to decreased physician participation in peer review for fear of litigation.
 Believing that peer review was critical to quality medical care, Congress subsequently enacted the Heath Care Quality Improvement Act (“HCQIA”) granting comprehensive legal immunity for peer reviewers to increase participation.
 While serving its intended goal, HCQIA has also granted peer reviewers significant immunity likely emboldening abuses resulting in “sham peer reviews.”

 What Constitutes A Good Faith Peer Review?